-MCRA digs deep to find and resolve violations and nonconformities - before FDA inspectors and Notified Body auditors can find them.
+MCRA digs deep to find and resolve violations and nonconformities before FDA inspectors and Notified Body auditors do.

 The range of requirements that a manufacturer must meet is constantly changing, including new approaches from FDA ("current thinking") or revised international standards.
 A manufacturer must stay current with these requirements.
 MCRA performs either a gap assessment or an audit to assist a manufacturer in closing the gaps between the manufacturer’s quality system and the changed requirements.
 MCRA ensures that any quality system changes are assessed for their impact on both the quality system and the manufacturer's devices.

 Services We Offer

 MCRA will provide an associate with credentials who will perform an assessment to either FDA compliance, or international standards.
 Examples of these assessments include:

 - ISO 13485:2016 Medical devices – Quality management systems – Requirements for regulatory purposes